dacorvo/kaizouman.github.io/_posts/2018-07-24-simulating-spiking-neurons-with-tensorflow.md

 $$Isyn = \sum_{j}^{}w_{in}(j)g_{in}(j)(E_{in}(j) -v(t)) = \sum_{j}^{}w_{in}(j)g_{in}(j)E_{in}(j) - (\sum_{j}w_{in}(j)g_{in}(j)).v(t)$$

-The corresponding Tensorflow code looks like this:
+The corresponding Tensorflow code looks like this (see the [jupyter notebook](https://github.com/kaizouman/tensorsandbox/blob/snn/snn/simple_spiking_model.ipynb) for details):

 ```python
 # First, update synaptic conductance dynamics: